mattermost-community/mattermost-plugin-nagios/README.md

 ## Updating the plugin

-To update the plugin repeat the [Installation](https://github.com/ulumuri/mattermost-plugin-nagios/#installation) step.
+To update the plugin repeat the [Installing the plugin](https://github.com/ulumuri/mattermost-plugin-nagios/#installing-the-plugin) step.

 ## Using the plugin